NHSDigital/electronic-prescription-service-clinical-prescription-tracker/README.md

 - `compile-node` Runs TypeScript compiler (tsc) for the project.
 - `compile-packages` Compiles specific packages.
 - `compile-specification` Compiles the OpenAPI specification files.

-#### Check licenses

-- `check-licenses` Checks licenses for all packages used - calls check-licenses-node, check-licenses-python.
-- `check-licenses-node` Checks licenses for all node code.
-- `check-licenses-python` Checks licenses for all python code.

 #### CLI Login to AWS